-Thursday 3 October 2024
+Thursday, 3 October 2024

-WHAT IS BULL PUT STRATEGIES?
+WHAT IS BULL PUT STRATEGY?

 A bull put spread is an advanced options trading strategy designed to profit from a moderately bullish outlook on a stock or index.
 It involves simultaneously selling a put option at a higher strike price and buying a put option at a lower strike price, both with the same expiration date.
 This strategy allows traders to take advantage of a rising or neutral market, while limiting their risk.